 Which Ones are the Best?

-The writer of this article personally rode four different coasters.
-We will describe each of those, give our opinions on each, and then list other mountain coasters in the area to try out.
+The writer of this article personally rode six of the seven coasters in the Gatlinburg and Pigeon Forge area.
+We will describe each of those, give our opinions on each, and then attempt to rank them.

 Rowdy Bear Mountain Alpine Coaster

 Rowdy Bear Mountain Alpine Coaster was the fastest of the coasters we reviewed, and the best overall ride.
 Rowdy Bear’s operation and pricing is a little different from the others.
 Rowdy Bear has two attractions – the mountain coaster, and an attraction called a “mountain glider” that is similar to a zipline.
 The most economical way to ride at Rowdy Bear is with a package that includes two rides on the coaster and one ride on the mountain glider.

 The mountain glider is a very different type of experience.
 Unlike a zipline, which has you moving in a straight line down a long cable, the glider moves you along a stiff, curvy steel rail that swings you way out to the side.
 It is a strange and exciting experience.

 All in all, Rowdy Bear was our favorite.
 We loved the coaster and we loved the mountain glider.
 From a money standpoint, it is much more cost effective to purchase the coaster/glider combination mentioned above.

 Anakeesta, which is an amusement park of sorts located at the top of a mountain near downtown Gatlinburg, has the most unusual mountain coaster in the area.
 It is advertised as “the only single rail mountain coaster in the United States.”
 If you are looking for the greatest scare factor, this is the one.